-Keys to success in

-engaging all

-learners are

-continually assessing

-your teaching

-performance and

-adapting your

-teaching to the

-learning styles of

-students.

-Engage all students across all ability levels.
+Keys to success in engaging all learners are continually assessing your teaching performance and adapting your teaching to the learning styles of students,

 More than ever before, it's important to reach every student in your classroom and help each build a successful portfolio, career and life.
 But not all students learn the same way or have similar goals.
 Keys to success are continually assessing your teaching performance and adapting your teaching to the learning styles of students.